 Software Used for Our Log File Analyses

 - Screaming Frog Log Analyser

 - Microsoft Excel (may not be suitable to analyse large amounts of data – mine struggles at around a million rows)

 Log File Analysis Process

-I start a log file analysis by crawling the website with Screaming Frog SEO Spider, following all internal links (including nofollow, XML sitemaps and hreflang if relevant) and linking with the Google Analytics API for recent organic traffic data (at least a month, over the same data range as the log file data).
+I start a log file analysis by crawling the website with Screaming Frog SEO Spider, following all internal links (including nofollow, XML sitemaps and hreflang if relevant) and linking with the Google Analytics API for recent organic traffic data (over the same data range as the log file data).

 Analysing Log File Data with Log Analyser and Excel